JeelMungra28/BookValley/DEPLOYMENT.md

 ### Database Connection Issues

-- Verify the MongoDB connection string is correct
+- Verify the MongoDB connection string is correct (for production, use MongoDB Atlas)
+- For local development, use `mongodb://127.0.0.1:27017/bookvalley`
-- Ensure your MongoDB Atlas cluster is properly configured for Vercel
+- Ensure your MongoDB Atlas cluster is properly configured for Vercel in production

 ## Additional Resources